Graduate Students (Advisor / Co-advisor)

 Carl Jacobsen (M.Sc. student, West Virginia University)

 Carl grew up in Central Maryland and developed a passion for wildlife as a child.
 He received a B.Sc. in Ecology, Evolution and Environmental Biology from Appalachian State University in Boone, N.C.
 He became fascinated with studying herpetofauna through a class trip to Vietnam where they encountered over 100 species of amphibians and reptiles.
 Upon returning to North Carolina, he began an undergraduate thesis on the effects of symbiotic algae and predation on the maintenance of dimorphic spotted salamander egg masses.
 He also travelled to Alaska to research the effects of climate change on the growth rates of salmon as part of the NSF’s REU program.
 After graduation, he worked as a herpetology technician for the Wyoming Game and Fish Department, conducting surveys for amphibians and reptiles.
-For his Master’s thesis project, he will be studying the effects of prescribed fires on terrestrial salamander occupancy and abundance on the George Washington National forest in eastern West Virginia and western Virginia.
+For his Master’s thesis project, Carl is studying the effects of prescribed fires on terrestrial salamander occupancy and abundance on the George Washington National forest in eastern West Virginia and western Virginia.
 He enjoys hiking, mountain biking, and travelling to new places.

 Lenza Paul (M.Sc. student, West Virginia University)

 Lenza is from Barboursville, West Virginia and currently resides in Fayetteville, West Virginia working for the National Park Service as a Wildlife Technician.
 She completed her B.Sc. in Natural Resource Management and Conservation from Marshall University in 2011.
 Her current position focuses on monitoring populations of threatened and endangered species in the Gauley River National Recreation Area, New River Gorge National River, and Bluestone National Scenic River in southern West Virginia.
-For her Master’s thesis project, Lenza will be studying the effects of the widely used insecticide Imidacloprid on herpetofauna in hemlock conservation areas within the parks.
+For her Master’s thesis project, Lenza is studying the effects of the widely used insecticide imidacloprid on herpetofauna in hemlock conservation areas within the parks.
 Lenza enjoys spending her free time rock climbing, biking, and hiking with her two dogs in the beautiful New River Gorge area.

 Sara Crayton (M.Sc. student, West Virginia University)